BProg/Rusty-Creator/readme.md

 * In the Projects view, a Cargo-based project shows the content of the directory where `Cargo.toml` lives, and all its subdirectories.
 Also, any change on the filesystem is reflected automatically in this tree.

+* Work in progress: auto-detection and manual creation of Rust compilers, in the 'Build&Run/Compilers' options tab

+## Guide for the contributors

+There is a technical overview of the project in [overview.md](dev-doc/overview.md).